Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: The max-min fair bandit problem

-In this paper, we will assume that the sample rewards are positive and bounded random variables but their support is unknown to the agents.
-For a distribution $F(r)$, we define the support $S(F)$ as
+In this paper, we assume that the sample rewards are positive and bounded random variables, but their support is unknown to the agents.
+For a distribution $F(r)$, we denote by $B(F)$ the upper endpoint of the support,

-when $F$ is the distribution of the reward of agent $n$ on arm $m$ we denote the support by $S_{n,m}$.
-We do not assume identical support of the arm rewards: For each agent $n$ and each arm we can have different support $S_{n,m}$. \begin{remark} [Bounded rewards] While theoretically, we would be interested in the general sub-Gaussian case, from a practical point of view this limiting assumption always holds for physical reasons.
-Hence, the bounded rewards with unknown support is a reasonable model.
+When $F$ is the distribution of the reward of agent $n$ on arm $m$ we denote this by $B_{n,m}$.
+We do not assume identical support of the arm rewards: For each agent $n$ and each arm, we can have different support $B_{n,m}$.

+{\em{Bounded rewards}:} While theoretically, we would be interested in the general sub-Gaussian case, from a practical point of view this limiting assumption always holds for physical reasons.
+Hence, the bounded rewards with unknown support are a reasonable model.
 We will also assume that the distribution of the arm rewards is continuous with positive density on the support of the distribution.
-This assumption is not necessary, but it simplifies the notation and therefore the presentation.
-The techniques in this paper do not carry straightforwardly to the general sub-Gaussian case, leaving this case as an interesting research problem. \end{remark} \begin{remark} [Continuously distributed rewards] Rewards with a continuous distribution are natural in many applications (e.g. signal-to-noise ratio in wireless networks).
+This assumption is not necessary, but it simplifies the notation and, therefore, the presentation.
+The techniques in this paper do not carry straightforwardly to the general sub-Gaussian case, leaving this case as an interesting research problem.

+{\em Continuously distributed rewards:} Rewards with a continuous distribution are natural in many applications (e.g., signal-to-noise ratio in wireless networks).
 However, this assumption is only used to argue that since the probability of zero reward in a non-collision is zero, players can properly estimate their expected rewards.
 In the case where there is a positive probability of receiving zero reward, we can assume instead that each player can observe their no-collision indicator in addition to their reward.
 This alternative assumption requires no modifications to our algorithms or analyses.
 Observing one bit of feedback signifying whether any other player chose the same arm is significantly less than other common feedback models, such as observing the actions of other players.
-In wireless networks, this could mean that the \texttt{ACK} is not received at the transmitter over the reverse control channel and therefore the transmitter knows there was a collision on its chosen channel. \end{remark}
+In wireless networks, this could mean that the \texttt{ACK} is not received at the transmitter over the reverse control channel and therefore the transmitter knows there was a collision on its chosen channel.